contactandyc/another-c-library/6_macros.md

 /*
-Defining _STLA_DEBUG_MEMORY_ will check that memory is properly freed (and try some rudimentary double free checks).
+Defining _STLA_DEBUG_MEMORY_ will check that memory is properly freed (and try some rudimentary double-free checks).
 If memory doesn't seem to be previously allocated, there is a scan to find the closest block.  _STLA_DEBUG_MEMORY_ can be defined as NULL or a valid string.
 If it is defined as a string, then a file will be